SentientPlatypus/octane7/README.md

 Steve handled this.
 You see, real cars dont just have a servo that turns the wheels the same amount, as the outer wheels need to turn less than the inner wheels.
 Steve designed a differential, along with a steering mechanism.

 #### Propulsion/boost
 I worked on this part.
 We thought of using combustible rockets, then jet engines, and finally decided on an EDF.
 I caded multiple designs (one of them is shown above) and had Mukund print and test them.
+If we cant engineer a good EDF, I will simply buy the 7kg thrust nuke off amazon.

 #### Jumping
 I also worked on this part.
 I looked up jumping robots, and found a good spring loaded flea like mechanism that looked promising.
 I printed a prototype, and it can jump quite a bit!
 However, we are also considering using the jumper from the spider jumping rc car toy.
 The downside would that it would be pushing off the ground itself instead of the wheels.